18 Free/Cheap Fun Ideas for Spring Break

 Needs some free or cheap spring break ideas?
 Here’s a list of fun, inexpensive places to visit during Spring Break in and around Louisville.

 If you are staying around Louisville or visiting for spring break, there are plenty of opportunities for fun that are either free or cheap!
 Here are 18 for you to choose from.

-Visit Yew Dell Botanical Gardens Tuesday-Sunday this spring.
+Visit Yew Dell Botanical Gardens Tuesday-Sunday this spring for an inexpensive day of fun, especially if you have kids under the age of 6.
 Yew Dell offers the public exceptional display gardens, an ambitious slate of education programs and community events, ongoing garden plant research, hiking trails and event rental opportunities.
 Adults: $9, Children 6+: $5, admission for children under 6 is free.
 This is a great deal if you have preschoolers!